 Other tangible assets include commodities, such as oil, lumber, and steel, whose prices not only increase with inflation but also act as indicators of both future inflation and economic growth.
 As the economy expands, the demand for commodities heats up, pushing their prices higher.

 Like precious metals, real estate is a tangible asset that tends to hold value during prevalent inflation.
 As prices rise, so do property values and rents, increasing the amount of rental income earned along with the book value of property.

 Existing homeowners may actually welcome inflation as it translates to more valuable equity.
-As seen in the chart above, the US Existing Home Median Sales Price has soared along with inflation to new all-time highs in 2022.
-However, real estate taxes could increase in kind.
-If you’re considering buying a home for the first time, dramatic home price hikes over the past two years might have you second-guessing that corner lot in the ‘burbs.
+As seen in the chart above, the US Existing Home Median Sales Price saw a surge in prices as inflation rose in 2022, but then started to level off as inflation fell.
+Real estate taxes could also increase in kind, however.
+If you’re considering buying a home for the first time, elevated home prices might have you second-guessing that corner lot in the ‘burbs.

 Alternatively, the benefits of owning actual real estate can be captured by adding Real Estate Investment Trust (REIT) holdings to a portfolio.
 REITs typically operate conglomerates of real estate and are investor-owned.
 Those investors receive distributions on the REIT’s rental income, interest, and property sales.
 There are hundreds of REIT equities, ETFs, and Mutual Funds in the YCharts database, in addition to general real estate sector securities such as the SPDR Select Real Estate Sector ETF (XLRE).